MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ci-overview.md

 -	Manage environments and configure call data.

--	Monitor call and insight processing data.

--	Configure the levels of hierarchy for which supervisorss can view the call data.
+-	Configure the levels of hierarchy for which supervisors can view the call data.

 The next sections describe: